Jacquard Silk Colors (Green Label)

 • Cover the pot with the lid.
 Place the pot on the stove and bring water to a boil.
 Reduce the heat but keep it high enough to produce steam.
 Steam the packet for 1 hour.
 Allow packet to cool.
 Unwrap the silk and rinse in cool water to remove excess dye.
 Lay flat to dry and you're done.

-Festive Silk Scarf Using Jacquard Starter Set
+Festive Silk Scarf With Jacquard Starter Set

 A great silk painting tutorial using our Jacquard Starter Set.
 The possibilities are limited only by your own imagination.